 The Democratic Party (DS) was officially founded in 1990 by a group of Serbian intellectuals as a revival of the original Yugoslav Democratic Party.
 It was the first opposition party to the presidency of Slobodan Milošević during the 1990s.
 In the 2003 parliamentary elections DS became the third largest party in the Serbian parliament with 37 of 250 seats.
 The party stayed out of the government, but its role in opposition was an essential one, counter forcing against the dominant extreme nationalist forces of SPS and SRS and providing for necessary majorities on reform proposals.
 The DS is a firm supporter of Serbia’s integration into the European Union and co-operation with the ICTY.
 Concerning Kosovo, they stress the importance of the standards before the status.
 For some time it was unclear in what direction the party would head, but now the party adopted a social democratic orientation, seeking contact with parties of the social democratic family all over Europe and officially confirming it on the party congress.

 Former DS leader and Serb President Boris Tadić quit the party in 2014.
-He was not content with the direction in which the Democrats were heading under the leadership of Dragan Djilas.
-He is the party leader since 2012.
-Coalition around DS holds 19 seats in parliament, down from 67 seats in the 2012 elections
+He was not content with the direction in which the Democrats were heading under the leadership of Dragan Djilas, who was the party leader from 2012 till 2014.
+In June 2014 Bojan Pajtic, who heads the provincial government in Vojvodina, defeated Djilas by 184 votes and became party leader.
+The coalition around DS holds 19 seats in parliament, down from 67 seats in the 2012 elections.

 League of Social Democrats in Vojvodina (LSV)

 The LSV is a multi-ethnic, anti-nationalist, anti-war, social democratic party in Vojvodina.
 Since the founding of the party, the LSV has opposed all discrimination on ethnic or any other ground.